jairosoft-com/dot/README.md

 ## License

 In order to use these components integrated in the samples you will need a license agreement.
-To obtain it, please contact support@innovatrics.com.

 ## Available Scripts